Like it or not, you really do need to trust your R&D Tax Incentive consultant. This post explores what you are trusting them to do for you.

 Also, be aware that there is no guarantee usually that your consultant will support you in an AusIndustry review or may abandon you if the view becomes too difficult.
 Tech Abstract has clients who were abandoned by a previous consultant during an AusIndustry review.

 How Tech Abstract can help

 Tech Abstract will prepare your R&D Tax Incentive application to present your claimed R&D in a clear, concise and readily assessable format.
 There should be little doubt about what R&D is being claimed.
-Of course, we will only claim R&D activities that are eligible.
+Of course, we will only claim eligible R&D activities.
 This minimizes the chance of an AusIndustry review in the first place.

 If there is an AusIndustry review, then Tech Abstract will make sure that we understand the nature and the context of the AusIndustry reviewer’s questions or concerns, and we will work with you to address those concerns.
 Our objective is always to be helpful and cooperative with the AusIndustry reviewer.
 Because your application would have been clearly presented, this makes it much easier and faster to resolve concerns from AusIndustry.

-Our aim is to make the job of AusIndustry as easy and painless as possible.
-We always assume that the reviewer is just trying to establish that you have eligible R&D and is looking for confirmation of that.
+We aim to make the job of AusIndustry as easy and painless as possible.
+We always assume that the reviewer is just trying to establish that you have eligible R&D and is looking for confirmation.
 Our aim is always to resolve the review at the earliest stage we can.

-Unless it is unavoidable, we would not progress the review to latter stages in the process, as this involves considerable additional cost and can make the review more difficult to satisfactorily resolve.
+Unless it is unavoidable, we will not progress the review to later stages in the process, as this involves considerable additional cost and can make the review more difficult to satisfactorily resolve.